|

 D/A converters.

-It features 24 programmable I/O lines, organized into three 8-bit ports: Port A (PA), Port B (PB), and Port C (PC), which can be configured by the system software.
+It features 24 programmable I/O lines, organized into three 8-bit ports: Port A (PA), Port B (PB), and Port C (PC).
 Port C can be split into two 4-bit ports and can be combined with either Port A or Port B to form 12-bit ports if needed.
+We will combine Port B and Port C High to drive an LCD panel.

 The 82C55A offers flexibility through three primary operating modes: - Mode 0 for simple input/output operations without handshaking - Mode 1 for strobed I/O with handshaking signals to synchronize data transfer between devices of different speeds